NLnetLabs/routinator/source/installation-notes.rst

   sudo mkdir /opt/routinator
   sudo chown routinator:routinator /opt/routinator

-12. Sudo into the routinator user.
+12. Sudo into the routinator user:

 .. code-block:: bash

   sudo su - routinator

-13. Install Routinator and add it to the ``$PATH`` for user "routinator"
+13. Install Routinator and add it to the ``$PATH`` for user "routinator":

 .. code-block:: bash